wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

 }
 ```

 But it doesn't look nice and clean.
-Instead we could use the Java stream:
+Instead, we could use the Java stream:

-This problem is even more severe when we would like to do it with Java stream, because it requires to end stream processing.

 ```java
 List<Child> children = new ArrayList<>();